A self-supervised learning approach for denoising autoregressive models with additive noise: finite and infinite variance cases: Introduction

-The remainder of the paper is organized in the following way.
-In \Cref{sec:AR with additive noise}, we introduce the noise-corrupted autoregressive model and notions of alternative dependency measures for random variables with infinite variance.
-In \Cref{sec:method}, we describe the proposed methodology and the motivation behind it. \Cref{sec:simulation} contains demonstration of our method's effectiveness through Monte Carlo simulations. \Cref{sec:conclusion} summarizes the paper.
-In \ref{app:finite variance estimation} and \ref{app:estimation infinite variance}, we recall estimation methods of finite- and infinite-variance noise-corrupted models, respectively. \\
+The remainder of the paper is organized as follows.
+In \Cref{sec:AR with additive noise}, we introduce the noise-corrupted autoregressive model and the notions of alternative dependency measures for random variables with infinite variance.
+In \Cref{sec:method}, we describe the proposed methodology and the motivation behind it. \Cref{sec:simulation} contains a demonstration of the effectiveness of our method through Monte Carlo simulations.
+We remove Gaussian and $\alpha$-stable noise across a range of noise levels by applying the proposed method to synthetic and semi-synthetic trajectories of the noise-corrupted models. \Cref{sec:conclusion} summarizes the paper.
+In \ref{app:finite variance estimation} and \ref{app:estimation infinite variance}, we recall estimation methods of finite- and infinite-variance noise-corrupted models, respectively. \ref{app: sensitivity analysis} contains a sensitivity analysis on the performance of the proposed method with respect to a crucial hyperparameter. \ref{app:universality} showcases the universality of the method, and \ref{app:snr} contains analysis based on an alternative performance metric.